kevinmost/lunch/README.md

     - Query params:
         - `latitude`: String.
 Defaults to "40.7529081"
         - `longitude`: String.
 Defaults to "-73.9739277"
-        - `width`: Integer.
-Optional param that can be used to obtain a `pictureUrlCropped`.
+        - `width` and `height`: Integer.
+Optional params that can be used to obtain a `pictureUrlCropped`.
+Both must be specified, or this field will be left null.
-        - `height`: Integer.
-Optional param that can be used to obtain a `pictureUrlCropped`.
+        - `minTier` and `maxTier`: Integer.
+Optional params that can set a minimum or maximum price tier (from 1 to 4 dollar signs).
+User can specify both, one, or neither.

     - Return:
         - JSON containing a single array, `venues`, with all of the individual venues.
-        - See [sample-search.json](samples/sample-search.json) for an example made with the API call `/search?width=600&height=800`.
+        - See [sample-search.json](samples/sample-search.json) for the API call: `/search?width=600&height=800`.